-Sixty women of Indian origin got together last weekend, each of them sparkling in her chosen version of the Saree, an attire that is fast becoming the desire among other communities around the world.
+Sixty women of Indian origin got together last fortnight, each of them sparkling in her chosen version of the Saree, an attire that is fast becoming the desire among other communities around the world.

 They were a part of the ‘Auckland New Zealand Saree Speak,’ a Facebook-based group that now boasts of 350 members and if other diners and passers-by at Saffron Restaurant (located at 57 Cavendish Drive, where the Meeting was held) in Manukau were struck by the variety of shades, patterns and the way in which the sarees were worn, it was entirely comprehensible.

 Draping the world

 For, over the years, the Saree has transcended beyond its South Indian precinct and spread across India, the Sub-Continent and the world.

 At our own Business Awards held in November every year, we have guests who make their annual purchase just to appear in a Saree, adding dignity to the event of the year.

 The ‘Auckland New Zealand Saree Speak Meeting,’ held on November 30, 2019, saw our women comparing notes on what was being adorned, its origin, selection and of course its price.